JanZiolkowski/tin-homeworks-HTML/README.md

 Tutor site: [Emil Wcisło, Msc.](https://users.pja.edu.pl/~ewcislo/) It will consist of 7 homeworks and one big project.

+IMPORTANT !!! ! + TAB = > creates skeleton of the html file

 ## Task 1 - HTML + CSS:
 ### Assignment A – 3 pts